Fill a PDF form

 Fill radio button widgets

-A radio button group on a PDF form is a collection of radio buttons that share the same name.
+A radio button group is a collection of radio buttons sharing the same name on a PDF form.

 A PDF form with radio button groups can be filled using integer values where the value indicates which radio button to select among each radio button group: